cslarsen/q/README.md

 And, anyway, there's gtags, which looks really great.
 So this project is dead and only left here for posterity.

+I'm not a fan of ctags (probably because I don't know much about it yet), but gtags seems pretty neat!

 But here's a quick guide on using gtags.

 Building gtags on Redhat